-Internet users who consent on forms to receive emails containing information and requests from the Artefact Group may revoke said consent at any time, either by clicking on the hyperlink provided to that purpose at the bottom of the emails they receive or by sending an email with “désabonnement” (Unsubscribe) on the subject line to: firstname.lastname@example.org.
+Internet users who consent on forms to receive e-mails containing information and requests from the Artefact Group may revoke this consent at any time, either by clicking on the hyperlink provided for this purpose at the bottom of the e-mails they receive, or sending an e-mail with unsubscribe on the subject line: email@example.com.

 - allow us to distinguish you from other users of our Website, which helps us to provide you with a good experience when you browse our Website; and also allows us to improve our site;